 Like they’re some herd of sheep, just waiting for you to guide them down your sales funnel.

-Start up mistake #2 - ours is the only way to win
+Mistake #2 - ours is the only way to win

 We get that advising people is a competitive market.
 But some of the advertising copy we read to make agencies sound better than competitors is crazy.
 At best, it’s naive and at worst incompetent.

-Start up mistake #3 - You need the agency ‘experience’
+Mistake #3 - You need the agency ‘experience’

 Urgh, the ones who talk up the “agency experience”.